perxpective/Cybersecurity-Therapy/DFI/DFI Revision Summary.md

 #### Scope Creep
 - **Explanation:**
-	- Occurs when expands beyond the original description
+	- Occurs when the investigation expands beyond the original description
 	- **Reason:**
 		- Due to unexpected evidence found
 	- Attorneys might ask investigators to examine other areas to obtain more evidence
 	- Increases time and resources needed to extract, analyse and present evidence
 	- Required to document additional time spent on recovering additional evidences
 	- **Why is scope creep getting more common?**
-		- Criminal investigations require more detail examination of evidence before trial
+		- Criminal investigations require more detailed examinations of evidence before trial
 		- Scope creep can help prosecutors fend off attacks from defence attorneys

 #### OSForensics Data Analysis